 Challenges in Multi-Project Management

-If you are working in a multi-project environment, you will be familiar with this challenge: You have to implement many projects in parallel while drawing on the same resource pool.
+If you are working in a multi-project environment, you will be familiar with the number one challenge: you have to implement many projects in parallel while drawing on the same resource pool.

 In addition, smooth functioning is hampered by the circumstances of the multi-project environment:

 - Resources from different departments need to be coordinated

 - The projects’ priority and strategic contribution can change